Chapter 13: On those Healthy Hills Near Panama

 There is another explanation for Thornton losing interest in the Capitol.
 His work as Commissioner of the Patent Office consumed his time and occupied his genius.
 However, government clerks worked from 9 to 3 and all Thornton had to do was pass on the $30 application fee to the Treasury, fill out a patent form for the signatures of the secretary of state and president, file away the application and a description of the invention, and, if possible, retain a model.
 He did not have to verify that, as required by law, that the invention was both useful and novel.
 The applicant signed an oath that it was.
 If anyone challenged the validity of the patent, a federal court would decide and Thornton was not involved.
 Also, it was not legally incumbent on Thornton to encourage inventors, and he didn't.
 In December 1804, Senator John Quincy Adams checked on a patent application for a constituent.
 Adams wrote in his diary that Thornton explained that "he thought it not a new invention— Which indeed he says is the case of almost all the applications for Patents— And others are for things impossible."(1)

 While Thornton telling Adams that the patenting process was meaningless was true enough, he still made the most of it by negotiating some consideration for inventions he had previously thought about, perhaps tinkered with, and certainly understood better than the applying inventor.
 He didn't really invent anything but he convinced himself that he did.
 How he did that mirrored how he tried to shape the narrative of how the Capitol was designed.
-More importantly, while he didn't sway his contemporaries, his biographers found a context of continued achievement that they can burnish to support the claim that he is the First Architect of the Capitol and also designed the Octagon.
+More importantly, while he didn't sway his contemporaries, his biographers found a context of continued achievement that they can burnish to support the claim that he was the First Architect of the Capitol and also designed the Octagon.

 Meanwhile, in her 1808 notebook for August 6, Mrs. Thornton jotted down: "The Hawkins won't stand to their agreement and are very angry at not getting their patent."
 That probably referred to Joseph Hawkins patent for producing mineral water which likely had been a lively topic at chemistry lectures at Edinburgh in 1781.
 Citing his 1792 letter to the King's gunsmith and a gun made according his drawings in 1810, Thornton insisted that John Hancock Hall agree to a joint patent for the breech loading rifle.
 The young Maine inventor was advised by others to give in and he did.
 Thornton insisted that Jacob Cist change his patent for making printer's ink from anthracite coal and then angled to become his sales agent.
-In 1809, when he applied for a patent, Stephen Hallet brought his hydraulic ram to the city.
+In 1809, when he applied for a patent, Stephen Hallet brought his hydraulic ram water pump to the city.
 After his session with Thornton, he wrote to President Madison: "Dr. Wm.
 Thornton examined it Very Carefully, witnessed Some trials and was So kind as to take an active part in the Experiment we have exhibited in the City.
 As I could not wish to meet with a better Judge of the matter I beg leave to refer your Excelency to that Gentleman’s explanations as to the merits of the machine; and to Capt Hobben as to the practicability and Utility of its aplication to the President’s House."
 That said, Thornton didn't angle for a share of any royalties.(3)

 All those insinuations on other men's inventions were more or less opportunistic.
 He was fated to try to destroy Robert Fulton.
 On June 21, 1802, he seemed to anticipate the battles to come.
 A little after two weeks of contemplating the meager file of American patents, Thornton wrote to his old master Dr. Fell.
 A letter he wrote to him in 1797 celebrated his Capitol design but didn't mention his work with the steamboat company.
 The one written in June 1802 glorified his work on the steamboat which predated his Capitol design: "I engaged in constructing a steamboat capable of carrying 150 passengers and made it go eight miles an hour through dead water...."
 He didn't mention Fitch, who had killed himself in 1798, and blamed the company's failure on his orders not being obeyed.
 As he left for Tortola, he had told the company's board to make the boat bigger but not to simplify it.
 They did and it failed.
 As he put it to Fell, he had to work against "wind, tide and ignorance."
-He overcame the first two but "the last is an overwhelming flood."
-For the last twenty years of his life, Thornton would try to prove his claims, and reap his reward.(2) It could have been the last 24 years of his life because Fitch's patent expired in 1804, but before would claim that he invented the steamboat, he needed to witness the eclat of Robert Fulton first weeks in Washington.
+He overcame the first two but "the last is an overwhelming flood."(2)

+Robert Fulton was not ignorant.
+Pennsylvania born and embarked on an artistic career in Philadelphia, he crossed the ocean and stayed twenty years.
+In time, he forsook Benjamin West for James Watt.
 After trying to impress the British and French governments with his submarine and torpedo, Fulton came to the federal city in late 1806 to promote national defense with "Torpedo War," as he would call his book published in 1810.
 He also had a pamphlet on the necessity of a network of canals for defense and commerce.
 The Navy was skeptical.
 The Jefferson administration embraced him.
 Thornton spent New Year's Day 1807 with Fulton.
 In the summer of 1807, thanks to being bankrolled by the Livingston family, Fulton's steamboat made successful round trips from Manhattan to Albany 150 miles up the Hudson River with an average speed of 4 miles an hour.
 In the fall of 1808, he spent more time in the federal city to work on a patent application for his boat.

 While Thornton had to be skeptical of Fulton's boat, he recognized that Fulton had solved the real steamboat problem.
 He had money backing him up.
 In December 1808, a few days before having tea with Fulton, Thornton's financial woes festered to a boil.
 Thornton sent $3500 to a city bank and Bills of Exchange for 400 Pounds Sterling from Aunt Jane to be cashed in Philadelphia.
 Two weeks later, Thornton fled to his farm to avoid a writ obtained by the brother of the late North Carolina worthy who sold most of the gold lands to Thornton.
 Mrs. Brodeau, his mother-in-law, eventually paid his bail and kept Thornton out of jail.

 In a December 1808 letter to Secretary of State Madison, Thornton explained his absence, his financial problems and asked for a raise.
 A week earlier he had sent Madison his application for a patent for his improvements to the steamboat.
 In January, he received his patent the day before Fulton applied for his.
 In May, Thornton tried to open negotiations with Fulton and Livingston.
 Fitch's steamboat used a line of paddles.
 Fulton's had a paddle wheel.
 However, Thornton credited himself for Fitch's boiler and for suggesting a paddle wheel which was to be on the company's next boat.
 In an 1812 letter complaining to Secretary of State Monroe, Fulton traced Thornton's demands from equal thirds to one-eighth of the net profits.
 Fulton didn't take him seriously.
 Then Thornton attacked, writing letters to state legislatures where Fulton was trying to get a monopoly.
 His original monopoly for steamboat service on the Hudson was contingent on putting steamboats in service.
 He had to build and improve to get more passengers.
 Thornton attested that Fulton's patent described nothing new and thus any monopoly awarded would stifle genuine improvements to the steamboat.
 In response, Fulton got a patent in 1811 describing improvements he had since made to his steamboats.
-Thornton didn't win support because he made a better steamboat, he merely flattered the bias Americans had against monopolies.
-However, while keen to support free competition on America's rivers, Thornton still wanted shipbuilders to pay him a royalty.
-Also, just as Fitch did, he looked to the government for money.
-On the evening of April 11, 1812, as Mrs. Thornton put it in her notebook, Thornton "had a long talk" with President Madison "respecting Fulton & c."
-Evidently, he asked for direct federal enforcement of his patent.
-After the meeting, he was bitter and wrote to a friend: "If I had never accepted any Employment under the last & present administration I should I really believe have been many thousand Dollars better in Situation than at present.
-Man is a very selfish Animal."
-He added a couplet: "I really think a Friend at Court/Is but a kind of Friend in sport."

 Thornton found another venue where he could establish his claim as the inventor of the steamboat.
 He was granted a steamboat monopoly in Columbia.
 Any steamboat plying the Magdalena River had to pay him royalties.
 In 1819, he tried to enlist the aid of the American consul for a monopoly in Bahia, Brazil.
 He explained that Fitch was "a poor ignorant and illiterate man," and his boat was too slow.
 Thornton "engaged to make it go at the rate of eight miles an hour within 18 months....
 In one year I succeeded."
 He made plans for a better boat, but he had to visit his mother.
 When he came back two years later, he found that the company failed and sold everything it owned.
 Still, Thornton's plans lived on.
 When Fitch's patent expired, "Mr. Fulton came to America from Europe and began a steam boat with the late Chancellor Livingston.
 But Mr. Fulton had seen my papers describing the steam boat in the hands of one of Fitch's partners in France to whom I had sent them to take out a patent there....
 [Fulton] of course succeeded but without having invented a single improvement.
 Success however give him not only all the profits but the eclat of the Invention, with those who are not acquainted with the circumstances."